 Can I import live shellfish (e.g. clams, mussels, lobsters, etc.) into Washington as a seafood market product?

 You may import "market ready" shellfish into Washington without a shellfish import or transfer permit from WDFW, unless the species is listed as a Prohibited species by WDFW (e.g. see above regarding crayfish; WAC 220-640).
 "Market ready shellfish" are defined as aquatic invertebrate species which are intended for immediate human consumption and will not be placed into or come in contact with state waters.
 Under no circumstances may market-ready shellfish come into direct or indirect (such as being placed into flow-through or in-water wet storage, for example) contact with state waters without a permit from WDFW.
 Moving shellfish around is generally a concern for introducing or spreading harmful hitch-hiking organisms and market-ready shellfish may come into our state from around the world, carrying unknown risks to our marine environment and local shellfish.
-WDFW does have licensing requirements for fish dealers and buyers--please refer too our Licensing page.
+WDFW does have licensing requirements for fish dealers and buyers - refer to the Licensing page for details.
 When in doubt, reach out to WDFW for more information.
 Beyond WDFW, the Washington Department of Agriculture and the Department of Health both have roles in regulating trade in market-ready seafood products in our state.
 WDFW recommends contacting these entities if you wish to sell shellfish market-ready products in Washington.

 Do I need a permit for religious (such as Buddhist) or traditional "life release" or "live release" ceremonies?